neurobioinfo/segpy/segpy/README.rst

 About Segpy
 =================

-Segpy is a Python package that provides codes that works with Genom data.
+Segpy is a Python package that provides codes for working with genomic data.